Miroslav Votava

-Miroslav "Mirko" Votava (born 25 April 1956) is a German retired footballer and manager.
+Miroslav "Mirko" Votava (born 25 April 1956) is a former professional footballer and manager.

-A defensive midfielder of stamina and tactical awareness, he played 546 matches in the Bundesliga (fourth in the all-time list at the time of his retirement), retiring at the age of 41.
-Most of his professional career was spent in with Werder Bremen, with which he won a total of five titles – he also played eight years with Borussia Dortmund and spent three seasons outside German football with Atlético Madrid.
-He has a unique disciplinary record, playing football for 25 consecutive seasons and receiving 104 yellow cards, but no reds.
-When asked about his disciplinary record, he stated, “I tried to win the ball without committing a foul.”
+A defensive midfielder of stamina and tactical awareness, he appeared in 546 matches in the Bundesliga, fourth in the all-time list at the time of his retirement.
+Most of his extensive career was spent at Werder Bremen, with which he won a total of five titles; he also played eight seasons with Borussia Dortmund and three in Spain with Atlético Madrid.

-Votava represented West Germany at Euro 1980.
+Born in Czechoslovakia, Votava represented West Germany at Euro 1980.

 Club career

-Borussia and Atlético
+Borussia Dortmund

-Born in Prague, Czechoslovakia, Votava started learning his football trade at local FK Dukla.
+Born in Prague, Czechoslovakia, Votava started out at local FK Dukla.
 However, his parents left the country during the Prague Spring, settling first in Australia then West Germany, in Witten.
-He began playing professionally with Borussia Dortmund in 1974, with the club in the second division.
+He began playing professionally with Borussia Dortmund in 1974, with the club in the 2.
+Bundesliga.

-Scoring three goals in 22 games in his first Bundesliga season, Votava was an undisputed starter onwards, only missing three matches from 1977 to 1982, although he failed to win any silverware.
+Scoring three goals in 22 games in his first season in the Bundesliga, Votava was an undisputed starter onwards.
+He only missed three matches from 1977 to 1982, although he failed to win any silverware.

+Atlético Madrid

-He subsequently moved to Atlético Madrid for 58 million pesetas, being an instrumental figure for the Colchoneros which always finished in the top four in La Liga during his three-year spell and also lifting the Copa del Rey in 1985.
+Votava subsequently moved to Atlético Madrid for 58 million pesetas.
+He was instrumental for the Colchoneros during his three-year spell, always finishing in the top four in La Liga and also lifting the Copa del Rey in 1985.

 Werder Bremen

-Votava returned to West Germany aged 29, signing with SV Werder Bremen where he would play a further 11 campaigns and rarely missing a game.
-He helped the club to the 1991–92 edition of the UEFA Cup Winners' Cup and two league titles (to which he contributed with a total of 65 matches and five goals).
-On 24 August 1996, aged 40 years and 121 days, he became the league's oldest goalscorer at the time, scoring in a 2–1 loss at VfB Stuttgart; the record lasted until 16 February 2019, when Claudio Pizarro (aged 40 years and 136 days) scored against Hertha BSC.
+Votava returned to West Germany aged 29, signing with SV Werder Bremen where he would spend a further 11 campaigns and rarely missed a game.
+He helped the side to the 1991–92 edition of the UEFA Cup Winners' Cup and two league titles (to which he contributed a total of 65 matches and five goals).
+On 24 August 1996, aged 40 years and 121 days, he became the league's oldest scorer in history, netting in a 2–1 loss at VfB Stuttgart; the record lasted until 16 February 2019, when Claudio Pizarro (aged 40 years and 136 days) scored against Hertha BSC.

-As he was understandably slowing down, Votava left Bremen during the 1997 January transfer window, joining second-tier VfB Oldenburg and retiring at the season's end, with his team ranking last.
-Over a 23-year professional career, he was never sent off.
+As he was understandably slowing down, Votava left Bremen during the 1997 January transfer window, joining second-tier VfB Oldenburg and retiring at the end of the season, with his team finishing last.
+Over a 24-year senior career, he was never sent off; when asked about this disciplinary record, he stated: "I tried to win the ball without committing a foul."

 Votava then moved into coaching, starting with last club Oldenburg then moving to SV Meppen, both in the regional leagues.
 From late 2002 to early 2004, he took the reins of 1.
-FC Union Berlin in division two, following which he returned to Werder as a youth coach (he had previously worked with the club as a scout).
+FC Union Berlin of the second division, following which he returned to Werder as a youth coach (he had previously worked with them as a scout).